A MINIATURE HORSE?

 Smaller children can ride some larger Miniature Horses.
 However, the

-child should not be over 60 pounds, and the horse should be a mature
+child should not be over 60 pounds, and the horse should

 horse.
 Adult supervision of highly recommended.